Access the standard

 IAS 40 is amended to reflect IFRS 17 rather than IFRS 4 in the context of applying IAS 40 measurement models to properties held by investment funds and properties that are underlying items in insurance contracts with direct participation features.

 UK qualifying parents and subsidiaries can take advantage of FRS 101 Reduced Disclosure Framework.
 Our FRS 101 page gives more information on which entities qualify and the criteria to be met.

 Amendments to the standard for FRS 101 preparers

-There are no amendments to the standard in order to comply with the Companies Act and related Regulations.
+No amendments are required to IAS 40 in order to achieve compliance with the Companies Act and related Regulations.

 FRS 101 paragraph 8(f) states that a qualifying entity is exempt from the requirement to provide a reconciliation between the carrying amounts of investment property at the beginning and end of the comparative period.
 This exemption is applicable whether investment property is carried under the cost or fair value model.

 IAS 40 paragraphs for which exemption is available: 76 and 79(d) (comparative periods only).